Emulating redshift mixing due to blending in weak gravitational lensing: Results

 \subsection{$n_{\gamma}$ correction}

-In Figure \ref{fig:n_gamma}, we compute $n_{\gamma, \rm blend}$ as the contribution of blending to the effective redshift distribution, and $\Delta n_{\gamma, \rm blend}$ defined in Equation \ref{eq:correction}, as the correction on traditional calibrations where the effect of varying shear on component galaxies is ignored.
+In Fig. \ref{fig:n_gamma}, we compute $n_{\gamma, \rm blend}$ as the contribution of blending to the effective redshift distribution, and $\Delta n_{\gamma, \rm blend}$ defined in Eq. \ref{eq:correction}, as the correction on traditional calibrations where the effect of varying shear on component galaxies is ignored.
 In this work, we use the true redshifts of galaxies and group them into six uniform intervals within the range $[0.2, 3.0]$.
 In real observations, where galaxies are binned based on photometrically estimated redshifts, the resulting distributions with respect to true redshifts are typically noisy and broadened, which tends to dilute the features observed in our analysis.

 We observe a dip in $\Delta n_{\gamma, \rm blend}$ that follows the redshift of the samples, along with slice-independent positive values outside the sample interval.
-The total integral remains zero by construction of the formulation.
-This behavior arises from the fact that $\Delta n_{\gamma, \rm blend}$ is defined as the difference between two cases: $n_{\gamma, \rm blend}^{\rm}$, where the blending response is correctly assigned to the lens (secondary) redshift, and $n_{\gamma, \rm blend}^{\rm const}$, where it is incorrectly attributed to the sample (primary) redshift.
-The latter represents the outcome expected from a ``constant-shear'' calibration or algorithms that do not separate $R_{\rm self}$ and $R_{\rm blend}$.
-In such cases, the ``local'' signal at the primary galaxy's redshift is overestimated due to the product of $R_{\rm blend}$ and the primary shear, manifesting as dips in the correction. {A direct numerical comparison to the findings in Fig. 10 of \cite{maccrannY3ResultsBlending2022} is not possible, since their response is evaluated after full photo-z binning and survey-level selections.
+The total integral remains zero by construction of the formulation. {This behaviour is expected from the definition of $\Delta n_{\gamma, \rm blend}$ in Eq. \ref{eq:correction}} as the difference between two cases: $n_{\gamma, \rm blend}^{\rm}$, where the blending response is correctly assigned to the lens (secondary) redshift, and $n_{\gamma, \rm blend}^{\rm const}$, where it is incorrectly attributed to the sample (primary) redshift.
+The latter represents the outcome expected from a `constant-shear' calibration or algorithms that do not separate $R_{\rm self}$ and $R_{\rm blend}$.
+In such cases, the `local' signal at the primary galaxy's redshift is overestimated by the product of $R_{\rm blend}$ and the primary shear, manifesting as dips in the correction. {A direct numerical comparison to the findings in Fig. 10 of \cite{maccrannY3ResultsBlending2022} is not possible, since their response is evaluated after full photo-z binning and survey-level selections.
 Nevertheless, we find qualitatively consistent trends: negative `local' corrections on the \textsc{Metacalibration} $n_{\gamma}(z)$ of each bin and the overall magnitude of the effect is of the same order.}

 In contrast, $n_{\gamma, \rm blend}^{\rm}$ reflects the contribution of responses weighted by the shear at the secondary redshift, determined by the secondary galaxy redshift distribution of blends in each bin.
 Based on conclusions from previous sections that $R_{\rm blend}$ primarily depends on secondary galaxies across the population, $n_{\gamma, \rm blend}^{\rm var}$ remains largely constant across sample slices.